He was a promising college athlete raised ‘old school.’ A random shooting stole his future.

 By then it had been about 30 minutes since her son had been shot, and already Prince George’s police had arrested the man that witnesses said pulled the gun.

 Tevin Alonte Ream, 29, had run away to a nearby laundromat on 28th Avenue in Temple Hills, where he tried to hide a Springfield 9mm handgun under a clothes rack before walking outside, according to court documents.
-Officers detained him shortly after.
+Officers detained him shortly after, charging him with first-degree murder and other related charges.

 Back at the tattoo shop, Faunteroy was still looking for her child.